-Many people who experience migraine also have feelings of dizziness or vertigo.
-When this happens repeatedly, it is known as vestibular migraine.
+Many people who experience migraine headaches may also have feelings of dizziness or vertigo.
+When a person experiences this repeatedly, they may have vestibular migraine.

-The causes of vestibular migraine are not always clear but relate to the inner ear, nerves, and blood vessels.
+Medical professionals have not found clear causes of vestibular migraine, but believe they may relate to a person’s inner ear, nerves, or blood vessels.

-We explain what can trigger an episode of vestibular migraine, and the lifestyle changes and medication that can help to manage the condition.
+This article explains what may trigger vestibular migraine, and the lifestyle changes and medication that can help a person manage the condition.

-Migraine is not just a moderate or severe headache, but a disease of the nervous system.
-It can have a number of other symptoms, and often a significant impact on someone’s daily life.
+Migraine is not always just a moderate or severe headache, but can affect the nervous system.

 - nausea or vomiting